SeanEwanDalton/Amazon_Kaggle_Looker_Visualisation/README.md

-# Data Analytics - Amazon Sales
+# Data Analytics - Amazon Sales Looker

 Data visualisation of an Amazon Kaggle report for clothing sales in India created in Google Looker utilising charts, filters, scorecards and Gmaps!
 The original Looker file allows for interactivity on the data to allow teams to filter as they require.